 3. Eligibility

 a.
 Full-time members of the faculty who are at the rank of Assistant Professor shall become candidates for tenure at the beginning of the fall term of their sixth year of service as faculty members.
-The timing of tenure consideration will be determined by the faculty member in consultation with the Chair of the department and the Dean of the Faculty/Vice President for Academic Affairs at the time of the first reappointment.
+The timing of tenure consideration will be determined by the faculty member in consultation with the Department Chair or Program Director and the Dean of the Faculty/Vice President for Academic Affairs at the time of the first reappointment.

 b.
 Skidmore acknowledges previous employment as a teacher-scholar at other academic institutions.
 Faculty who at the time of appointment are at the rank of Assistant Professor, dependent on the number of years of previous full-time teaching at other colleges or universities, may become candidates for tenure and promotion to the rank of Associate Professor as early as the beginning of the fall term of their fourth year of full-time service as faculty members at Skidmore.
 The credited years of service, which the faculty members will utilize at their discretion, will be included in the individual written contract, as negotiated among the faculty member, the faculty member’s Department Chair or Program Director, and the Dean of the Faculty/Vice President for Academic Affairs.
 To exercise this option, the faculty must decide before April 1 of the year the faculty member elects to be considered for tenure.
 After consulting with the Department Chair or Program Director, the faculty member must specify the chosen option in writing to the Department Chair or Program Director and the Dean of the Faculty/Vice President for Academic Affairs by April 1.